An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

 In this section, we quantify how the interaction of the retraction $R$ and the objective function $f$ affects the smoothness constants $L_1$ and $L_2$ in $(L_1,p,R)$-majorization smoothness, $(L_1,p,R,\VT)$-smoothness, and $(L_2,p,R,\VT)$-second-order smoothness.
 To ensure the $p$-RAR algorithm and our analysis depend only on $f$ and $R$, we take the vector transport to be the differentiated retraction, $dR$, throughout this section.
-The foundations of our analysis are a new covariant Fa{\'a} di Bruno formula (\cref{thm:covariant-faa-di-bruno}) and a new tensorial interpretation of higher-order covariant derivatives of a retraction (\cref{lemma:TM-calculus}).
+The foundations of our analysis are a covariant \fdb formula (\cref{thm:covariant-faa-di-bruno}) and a tensorial interpretation of higher-order covariant derivatives of a retraction (\cref{lemma:TM-calculus}).
 Together, these yield nearly tight bounds on $L_1$ and $L_2$ when $f\in C^{p+1}(\cM)$ (Theorems \ref{thm:smoothness-bound-first-order} and \ref{thm:smoothness-bound}).

 A simple Euclidean vignette, where we take $\cM=\bbR^n$ and $R$ to be any retraction, elucidates the path toward quantifying $L_1$ and $L_2$ and the precise obstacles that arise in the general Riemannian context.
 Standard calculus applies directly in this elementary setting: $f$ and $R$ become real- and vector-valued functions because we regard the tangent bundle of $\bbR^n$ as $\bbR^n \times \bbR^n=\bbR^{2n}$.
 This permits us to write $R$ as a function of two arguments, $R(x,v)$, and the $i$-th derivative of $R$ in $v$ as $D_v^i R$.
-Using standard arguments from \cite{Baes09,Ahmadi24,Birgin17,Cartis17} that relate Lipschitz continuity to Taylor series error bounds, and a bit of algebra, we can quantify $L_1$ and $L_2$ in terms of $f\circ R$ and $R$'s derivatives.
+Using standard arguments from \cite{Baes09,Ahmadi24,Birgin17,Cartis17} that relate Lipschitz continuity to Taylor series error bounds, and a bit of algebra, we can quantify $L_1$ and $L_2$ in terms of $f\circ R$'s derivatives.
 For $L_1$, specifically, we have

 A similar but more sophisticated bound on $L_2$ in terms of $D^{p+1}_v\hat{f}_{\cdot}$ is also realizable.\footnote{ Readers interested in the minute details of why these bounds hold are referred to \cref{sec:regularity}, and specifically \cref{lemma:euclidean-lipschitz-taylor} and \cref{prop:continuity-criterion}, for details.
 There, we execute this program in the far more general Riemannian setting, though the majority of the technical details of these two results are essentially Euclidean.}